 A successful student in any of the departments and programs in the College of Arts and Sciences will have an excellent foundation for professional success, graduate study, and a passion for lifelong learning.

 Through hands-on research and creative projects (either on faculty projects or independently with faculty guidance and mentoring), fieldwork, internships, and study abroad, students integrate and bring coherence to their classroom learning.

 To graduate from the College of Arts and Sciences, students must satisfy all university, college, and major requirements for a given degree.
 These requirements apply whether the work is taken within the college or transferred from anywhere else within or outside the university (please refer to section below “Acceptance of Transfer Credit”).

-To help plan a program of study, students are assigned an academic adviser by the department/ program of their major.
+To help plan a program of study, students are assigned an academic advisor by the College of Arts and Sciences Advising Center.
 Students undecided about a major are advised in the UW Advising, Career, and Exploratory Studies office (222 Knight Hall).

-Students should consult regularly with their academic adviser not only for course scheduling, but also to discuss educational and career goals.
-Faculty and professional advisers can connect students to the many college and university resources to assist undergraduate study.
+Students should consult regularly with their academic advisor not only for course scheduling, but also to discuss educational and career goals.
+Faculty and professional advisors can connect students to the many college and university resources to assist undergraduate study.
 Instructors are also willing to discuss concerns students may have regarding specific courses.

 Changing/Declaring a Major or Minor